pinecoders/pine-utils/guides/coding_conventions/README.md

 ### Function Parameter Names

-Function parameters should be prefixed with the underscore in order to differentiate them from global and local scope variables.
+Function parameters should be prefixed with the underscore in order to differentiate them from global scope variables.
 Example:

 ```
 daysInMonth(_year, _month) =>
 ```